vanallenlab/pancan_germline_wgs/scripts/sample_info/phenotypes/README.md

 1. `reported_sex` : reported sex of participant, if known.
 Eligible values are `male`, `female`, or `other`.
 Note that this is not necessarily consistent with inferred sex from WGS ploidy.

 2. `reported_race_or_ethnicity` : participant race and/or ethnicity, if either are reported.
 Note that this will frequently differ from WGS-inferred genetic ancestry.
+In some cases (e.g., certain TOPMed cohorts, 1000 Genomes Project), genetic ancestry inference had been previously performed, in which case these values superceded self-reported race and/or ethnicity.

 3. `age` : individual age in years, if known.
-Ideally this reflects age at diagnosis, if reported separately, otherwise should reflect age at recruitment.
+Ideally this reflects age at diagnosis, if reported separately, otherwise should reflect age at the time of sample acquisition for sequencing (e.g., time at blood draw used for WGS). `NA` if unknown.

-4. `birth_year` : year of birth, if known.
+4. `birth_year` : year of birth; `NA` if unknown.

 5. `vital_status` : one-hot indicator for participant vital status, if known.
-Eligible values are `0` if individual is known to be deceased, `1` if individual is known to be alive at last contact, or `NA` if vital status is unknown or not reported.
+Eligible values are `0` if individual is known to have deceased since recruitment or diagnosis, `1` if individual is known to be alive at last contact, or `NA` if no follow-up was conducted, vital status is unknown, or otherwise not reported.

 6. `age_at_last_contact` : age in years at time of last contact or death.
 If no follow-up was conducted or reported, this value will match `age`.

-7. `days_from_dx_to_last_contact` : number of days from diagnosis to last contact or death, if reported; `NA` if unknown, not reported, or not relevant (e.g., for cancer-free controls).
+7. `years_to_last_contact` : time elapsed from intake to last contact or death, if reported.
+Ideally, this value should reflect time from initial cancer diagnosis, otherwise it should reflect follow-up time from initial participant recruitment into the study. `NA` if unknown or not reported.

 8. `height` : participant height in centimeters, if reported, presumably at time of recruitment.